cypress-io/cypress-documentation/source/guides/references/error-messages.md

 ## {% fa fa-exclamation-triangle red %} Cannot parallelize tests in this group

-You passed the {% url "`--parallel`" command-line#cypress-run-parallel %} flag, but this run group was originally created without the {% url "`--parallel`" command-line#cypress-run-parallel %} flag.
+You passed the `--parallel` flag, but this run group was originally created without the `--parallel` flag.

-You can not use the {% url "`--parallel`" command-line#cypress-run-parallel %} flag with this group.
+You can not use the `--parallel` flag with this group.

 Please review {% url "grouping test runs" parallelization#Grouping-test-runs %} documentation to learn more.

 ## {% fa fa-exclamation-triangle red %} Run must pass `--parallel` flag

-You did not pass the {% url "`--parallel`" command-line#cypress-run-parallel %} flag, but this run's group was originally created with the {% url "`--parallel`" command-line#cypress-run-parallel %} flag.
+You did not pass the `--parallel` flag, but this run's group was originally created with the `--parallel` flag.

-You must use the {% url "`--parallel`" command-line#cypress-run-parallel %} flag with this group.
+You must use the `--parallel` flag with this group.

 ## {% fa fa-exclamation-triangle red %} Cannot parallelize tests on a stale run

-You are attempting to pass the {% url "`--parallel`" command-line#cypress-run-parallel %} flag to a run that was completed over 24 hours ago.
+You are attempting to pass the `--parallel` flag to a run that was completed over 24 hours ago.

 You cannot run tests on a run that has been complete for that long.